LtbLightning/bdk-flutter/README.md

 ### createTx()
-Creates a bitcoin transaction.
+Creates bitcoin transaction.
 This can transaction can later be signed and broadcast.
 The transaction created is a Partially Signed Bitcoin Transaction(psbt).<br />
 Required params: address, amount, feeRate

 ```dart